SPORK ACME Server Guide

 Download

-# Download
+# Download the installer

-curl -fSL -o spork-acme \
+curl -fSL -o spork-acme-installer \

 # Make executable

-chmod +x spork-acme
+chmod +x spork-acme-installer

 # Run the interactive setup wizard (requires root)

-sudo ./spork-acme
+sudo ./spork-acme-installer

 System Requirements